GOHelle/QC_advection-diffusion_sim/README.md

 from Adv_Diff_new import Simulation_QC_2D

 # specify parameters for 2D simulation
-n = 5                                                       # Number of qubits per spatial dimension T = 1                                                       # Final time for evolution
+num_qubits = 6                                              # Number of qubits per spatial dimension
+time = 1                                                    # Final time for evolution
-c1 = 1                                                      # Advection speed parameter in x direction
+adv_speed_x = 1                                             # Advection speed parameter in x direction
-c2 = 2                                                      # Advection speed parameter in y direction
+adv_speed_y = 1                                             # Advection speed parameter in y direction
-nu = 0.1                                                    # Diffusion coefficient
+diff_coeff = 0.05                                           # Diffusion coefficient
-d = 4                                                       # Length of each spatial dimension
+domain_length = 4                                           # Length of each spatial dimension
 init_f = lambda X, Y: np.sin(np.pi * (0.5 * X + Y)) + 1     # Initial function
-shots = 10**7                                               # Number of measurement shots
+shots = 10**8                                               # Number of measurement shots
-Complexity = True                                           # Whether or not to display complexity data order = 2                                                   # Method order eps = 10**(-6)                                              # error tolerance when deriving angle sequences sim_type  = "both"                                          # Type of simulation: "meas" for measurement-based, "sv" for statevector-based, or "both" exact_sol = True                                            # Whether or not to compute and plot the exact solution plot = True                                                 # Whether or not to plot results
+report_complexity = True                                    # Whether or not to display complexity data order = 2                                                   # Method order
+tolerance = 10**(-6)                                        # error tolerance when deriving angle sequences sim_type  = "both"                                          # Type of simulation: "meas" for measurement-based, "sv" for statevector-based, or "both" compute_exact = True                                        # Whether or not to compute and plot the exact solution plot = True                                                 # Whether or not to plot results

 # Run 2D simulation with specified parameters.
-Simulation_QC_2D.Sim(n, T, c1, c2, nu, d, init_f, shots, Complexity, order, eps, sim_type, exact_sol, plot)
+Simulation_QC_2D.simulate_adv_diff_2d(num_qubits, time, adv_speed_x, adv_speed_y, diff_coeff, domain_length, init_f, shots, report_complexity, order, tolerance, sim_type, compute_exact, plot)
 ```

 This will produce the plot below

 ![Example 2](2D_example.png)

-It will also print the succes rate, complexity, max error and some information printed by pyqsp's solver.
+It will also print the number of Fourier modes, succes rate, complexity, max error and some information printed by pyqsp's solver.
 Each section of printed information is indicated by a clear header.

 ## Dependencies